Debugging Gloo Gateway

 To dive deeper into your Envoy configuration and view logs, stats, and other information, see the following links.

 6. If you find that the Envoy proxy serves incorrect configuration, you can increase the number of gateway proxy replicas so that new gateway proxy pods are created.
-The new gateway proxy pods pull the latest Envoy configuration from the Gloo Edge xDS server.
+The new gateway proxy pods pull the latest Envoy configuration from the Gloo Gateway xDS server.
 You can then use the glooctl proxy dump command to verify that the correct Envoy configuration is applied.
 Then, you can remove replicas with stale configuration and scale down the number of gateway proxies again.

 1. Scale the gateway proxy deployment.